Ladanividhi/SmartSpend/README.md

-# 📱💰 SmartSpend - Personal Finance Management App
+# 📱💰 SmartSpend - Your Personal Finance Buddy

 **SmartSpend** is a 📊 comprehensive personal finance management app built with **Flutter** and **Firebase**.
 It helps users track expenses, manage budgets, and gain valuable insights into their spending habits.